Ready or Not, New Proposition 65 Warnings and Lawsuits Are Coming – Are Your Products, Businesses, and Websites Ready?

 Finally, partnering with IT will be critical to the success of the policy.
 In many cases, some document destruction processes can be automated (for example, emails can be deleted after a certain period, files older than a certain date can be automatically deleted from network shares, etc.) Work with your IT group to determine what technological solutions can be put in place to help operationalize the records retention policy.
 At the same time, some employees may believe that their needs trump the records preservation policy, and will try to work around it (e.g., by saving emails to a PST, printing them to a PDF and saving them on a network drive, “backdating” them by changing the system date before saving files, etc.) Partner with your IT team to put as many appropriate technical safeguards in place as possible to minimize employee workarounds to the records retention policy.

 Eric Lambert is Assistant General Counsel and Privacy Officer at CommerceHub, a leading cloud services provider helping retailers and brands increase sales and delight shoppers by expanding product assortment, promoting and selling products on the channels that perform, and enabling rapid, on-time customer delivery.
 He works primarily from his home office outside of Minneapolis, Minnesota.
 Any opinions in this post are his own.
 This post does not constitute, nor should it be construed as, legal advice.
 He is a technophile and Internet evangelist/enthusiast.
-In his spare time Eric dabbles in voice-over work and implementing and integrating connected home technologies.
+In his spare time Eric dabbles invoice-over work and implementing and integrating connected home technologies.

 Practical Tips for Managing Risks in Vendor, Supplier, and other Partner/Provider Relationships